Photo: GSK Marburg

 The following ACTIP bulletins are still available online.
 Older bulletins can be requested from the ACTIP Secretariat

 Biologics on the market

-Historically, biologics were produced from a biological source, such as tissues, organs or eggs.
-Since the late 1970s, however, they are increasingly made using animal cell technology.
-By now, more than 80 biopharmaceuticals made in animal cells have received marketing approval from either the FDA or EMA.
-Here we present three tables listing approved products:
+Historically, biopharmaceuticals were produced from a biological source, such as tissues, organs or eggs.
+However since the late 1970s, they have been increasingly produced using cell technologies.
+By now, more than 370 individual biopharmaceutical have received marketing approval from in United States and/or European Union.

 Gene therapy products

 • ACTIP Information paper (last update: November 2011)